All Episodes

 I mean, he's got to know what jihad is.

-He's got to know of the Imams that preach it.
+He's got to know of the imams that preach it.

 He's got to know that there are scriptures in these people's book that suggests the way to get to heaven is to kill infidels.

-I mean, it's this is not even arguable.
+I mean, this is not even arguable.

-Stories of those at Fort Hood reaffirm the core values that we are fighting for.
+The stories of those at Fort Hood reaffirm the core values that we are fighting for and the strength that we must draw upon.

-There's the tales of American men and women answering an extraordinary call.
+Theirs are the tales of American men and women answering an extraordinary call.

 The call to serve their comrades, their communities, and their country.